mariodavid/mariodavid.github.io/_drafts/security-constraints-in-cuba.md

 }
 {% endhighlight %}

-Order-browse.xml:
+`order-browse.xml`
 {% highlight xml %}
   <action id="edit" constraintOperationType="update"/>
 {% endhighlight %}

-This works.
-The already closed orders a no longer capable of beeing edited.
+The already closed orders a no longer editedable.

+But the are some problems with this solution:
-Problem: An order, that is currently not closed can't be changed to "orderStatus: closed", because when trying to change the instance to closed, the constraint gets applied, because the constraint only checks what is currently in memory.
+An order, that is currently not closed can't be changed to "orderStatus: closed", because when trying to change the instance to closed, the constraint gets applied, because the constraint only checks what is currently in memory.
 It would need some kind of that: <code>old({E}).status != OrderStatus.CLOSED</code> (see 3.
 Solution for this)

 #### 1.2.
-Solution:
+Solution: solving the issue through another flag
 - create another attribute: "closed: boolean" to the order class.
 - create a OrderEntityListener that looks like this: